An Introduction to Neural Data Compression: Video compression

-In subsequent work, the separation of motion estimation and residual compression dominated and led to improvements over classical video codecs such as HEVC.
-Lu et al. \cite{lu2019dvc} adopted a hybrid architecture that combined a pre-trained Flownet \cite{dosovitskiy2015flownet} and residual compression.
-Rippel et al. \cite{rippel2019learned} proposed a motion estimation approach with long-term memory and adaptive rate control.
+In subsequent work, the separation of motion estimation and residual compression dominated and led to improvements over classical video codecs such as HEVC. \citeauthor{lu2019dvc} \cite{lu2019dvc} adopted a hybrid architecture that combined a pre-trained Flownet \cite{dosovitskiy2015flownet} and residual compression. \citeauthor{rippel2019learned} \cite{rippel2019learned} proposed a motion estimation approach with long-term memory and adaptive rate control.

-Another noteworthy innovation are scale-space flows.
-Agustsson et al. \cite{agustsson2020scale} used learned optical flows and warping to predict the next frame in sequence, however, it does so by adding a "scale" dimension to the optical flow field.
+Another noteworthy innovation is scale-space flows. \citeauthor{agustsson2020scale} \cite{agustsson2020scale} used learned optical flows and warping to predict the next frame in sequence, however, it does so by adding a ``scale'' dimension to the optical flow field.
 This dimension allows the model to adaptively blur the source based on how well the next frame is predicted.
-A general framework for low-latency video compression was recently introduced by Yang et al. \cite{yang2020hierarchical}.
-The paper also showed that the frame reconstruction for models such as \cite{agustsson2020scale} could be improved by introducing a scale parameter that mediates between the autoregressive prediction and the compressed residual (in a similar way as how RealNVP improves over NICE \cite{dinh2014nice, dinh2016density}), as well as by using non-factorized priors.
+A general framework for low-latency video compression was recently introduced by \citeauthor{yang2020hierarchical} \cite{yang2020hierarchical}.
+The paper also showed that the frame reconstruction for models such as those of \citeauthor{agustsson2020scale} \cite{agustsson2020scale} could be improved by introducing a scale parameter that mediates between the autoregressive prediction and the compressed residual (in a similar way as how RealNVP improves over NICE \cite{dinh2014nice}\cite{dinh2016density}), as well as by using non-factorized priors.

-\section{Discussion and open problems}
+The components of neural video compression models are often strongly inspired by classical codecs, in particular those dealing with motion compensation.
+While this allows neural models to approximate the performance of their classical counterparts, it also introduces complexity and can limit their flexibility.
+Recent work was able to achieve state-of-the-art results using a greatly simplified approach dubbed the video compression transformer (VCT) \cite{mentzer2022vct}.
+Here, individual frames are independently transformed by encoder and decoder transforms but the latent representations are jointly encoded with a powerful entropy model based on transformers \cite{vaswani2017attention}.

+\chapter{Discussion and Open Problems}